Do not resuscitate: Violations and suspensions

 Medical professionals can be subjected to ramifications if they knowingly violate a DNR.
 Each state has established laws and rules that medical providers must follow.
 For example, in some states within the US, DNRs only apply within a hospital, and can be disregarded in other settings.
 In these states, EMTs (emergency medical technicians) can therefore administer CPR until reaching the hospital where such laws exist.

 If a medical professional knows of a DNR and continues with resuscitation efforts, then they can be sued by the family of the patient.
-This happens often, with a recent jury awarding $400,000 to the family of a patient for "Wrongful Prolongation of Life" in June 2021.
+This happens often, with a jury awarding $400,000 to the family of a patient for "Wrongful Prolongation of Life" in June 2021.
 Physicians and their attorneys have argued in some cases that when in doubt, they often err on the side of life-saving measures because they can be potentially reversed later by disconnecting the ventilator.
 This was the case in 2013 when Beatrice Weisman was wrongfully resuscitated, leading to the family filing a lawsuit.

 In the US, bystanders who are not healthcare professionals working in a professional setting are protected under the Good Samaritan Law in most cases.
 Bystanders are also protected if they begin CPR and use a AED even if there is a DNR tattoo or other evident indicator.

 Instead of violating a DNR, anesthesiologists often require suspension of a DNR during palliative care surgeries, such as when a large tumor needs to be removed or a chronic pain issue is being solved.
 Anesthesiologists argue that the patient is in an unnatural state during surgery with medications, and anesthesiologists should be allowed to reverse this state.
 This suspension can occur during the pre-op, peri-op, and post-operative period.
 These suspensions used to be automatic and routine, but this is now viewed as unethical.
 The Patient Self-Determination Act also prohibits this, as automatic suspension would be a violation of this federal order.
 However, it is still a common practice for patients to opt for a suspension of their DNR depending on the circumstances of the surgery.

 Ethical dilemmas on suspending a DNR occur when a patient with a DNR attempts suicide and the necessary treatment involves ventilation or CPR.
 In these cases, it has been argued that the principle of beneficence takes precedence over patient autonomy and the DNR can be revoked by the physician.
 Another dilemma occurs when a medical error happens to a patient with a DNR.
 If the error is reversible only with CPR or ventilation, there is no consensus if resuscitation should take place or not.